jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 * The same origin
 * Of equal specificity

 The winning declaration/rule will be the one that appears later in the CSS.
-For instance
+For instance:

 ```css
 button {